 Elle's favorite part of this museum was the outhouse exhibit.
 This sign made us laugh and laugh and laugh.
 For the rest of the trip Elle kept asking if she could poop in whatever exhibit we happened to be in at the time.

-We drove all the way to Walnut Grove to play with some old toys.
-I told Elle my grandparents used to have that same toy barn when I was a kid.
-This led her to believe that I had been a pioneer.
+I had been a pioneer.
 Not pictured, this stuffed goat that you could squeeze and then it would yodel.
 We only did that about a million times.
 We only stopped because the old lady who had been following us before caught up to us and we had to move on again.

 This little area where you could pretend to be a pioneer grocer was Elle's favorite part of the whole museum.
 We spent a REALLY long time here buying butter and canned goods from each other.
 I have to admit that Elle is the one that finally put an end to this game.
 (What?
 It was fun!)
 Not pictured here is the large glass front of this counter.
 Moments after I took this picture Elle ripped the entire thing off.
 I don't know how she managed it but somehow with her puny bare hands she pulled the glass front and wooden frame off.
 There was no one else in the building at the time but I looked around and there were security cameras.
 Maybe somewhere there exists film of me frantically shoving the thing back together while Elle happily rings up another order of butter and eggs.